hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Info

-Nesting Accordions is only supported in code, as Figma does not support nesting an instance inside itself.
-While you can work around this by detaching the HDS component and turning it into a local component, then inserting the local component within the HDS component, we do not recommend this approach.
+Nesting Accordions is only supported [in code](URL-HERE), as Figma does not support nesting an instance inside itself.

+While you can work around this by detaching the HDS component and turning it into a local component, then inserting the local component within the linked HDS component, we do not recommend this approach.
 Doing so means your local Accordion component will not receive future updates.
-It's best to handle nested Accordions in code to maintain update compatibility.
-[Link to Code example]
 !!!

 Nesting Accordions can help organize complex content, but should be used in moderation, and is only recommended for the `flush` variant.